-If a U.S. employee is using an N95, they must be provided a copy of the Voluntary Use of Respiratory Masks safety lesson plan to comply with Appendix D of the OSHA respiratory protection standard.
+If a U.S. employee is using a filtering facepiece respirator, such as an N95 or other NIOSH-approved device, they must be provided a copy of the Voluntary Use of Respiratory Masks safety lesson plan to comply with Appendix D of the OSHA respiratory protection standard.
 This must be documented in their learning record (Link to SMP).

 If conditions change or the employee becomes uncomfortable while onsite, advise them to exit the location immediately and safely and contact their supervisor.

 Elder care facilities, such as nursing homes and assisted living facilities may have specific entry procedures to protect their occupants.
 Contact the location to understand any particular requirements prior to proceeding.
 If the facility has known cases of COVID-19, follow the policies outlined in this document.